UserCandy-Framework/UserCandy/README.md

 ---

-# Install Manually (Not Complete)
+# Install with everything inside your public folder (NOT Recommended)

 Option 1 - files above document root:

-* place the contents of public into your public folder (.htaccess and index.php)
-* navigate to your project in terminal and type composer install to initiate the composer install.
-* edit public/.htaccess set the rewritebase if running on a sub folder otherwise a single / will do.
-* edit app/Example-Config.php change the SITE_URL and DIR constants. the DIR path this is relative to the project url for example / for on the root or /foldername/ when in a folder.
-Also change other options as desired.
-Rename file as Config.php
-* Import the database.sql to your database (Updated table PREFIX if changed in Config.php).
-* Enjoy!

-Option 2 - everything inside your public folder (NOT Recommended)

-* place all files inside your public folder
-* navigate to the public folder in terminal and type composer install to initiate the composer install.
+1. Download the latest version of UserCandy Framework from UserCandy Downloads.
+2. Move index.php and .htaccess files to the webroot folder.
-* open index.php and change the paths from using DIR to FILE:
+3. Open index.php and change the paths from using DIR to FILE:

 ````
-define('APPDIR', realpath(__DIR__.'/app/').'/');
+define('ROOTDIR', realpath(__DIR__).'/');
 define('SYSTEMDIR', realpath(__DIR__.'/system/').'/');
-define('PUBLICDIR', realpath(__DIR__).'/');
-define('ROOTDIR', realpath(__DIR__).'/');
+define('CUSTOMDIR', realpath(__DIR__.'/custom/').'/');
 ````

-* edit .htaccess set the rewritebase if running on a sub folder otherwise a single / will do.
+4. Edit .htaccess set the rewritebase if running on a sub folder otherwise a single / will do.
-* edit system/Core/Example-Config.php change the SITE_URL and DIR constants. the DIR path this is relative to the project url for example / for on the root or /foldername/ when in a folder.
-Also change other options as desired.
-Rename file as Config.php
+5. Edit /system/Example-Config.php settings to connect to your database.
+Refer to UserCandy Docs.
+6. Rename the Example-Config.php to Config.php
-* Import the database.sql to your database (Updated table PREFIX if changed in Config.php).
+7. Import the database.sql to your database (Updated table PREFIX if changed in Config.php).
-* Enjoy!
+8. Enjoy!

 ---

-##Setting up a VirtualHost (Optional but recommended)
+# Setting up a VirtualHost (Optional but recommended)

 Navigate to:
 ````